Financial-Times/origami/README.md

 ##### oTracking.event

-To track a custom event call the `oTracking.event` method:
+To track a custom event call the `oTracking.event` method.
+For example to track that a video is played:
 ```js
 const eventConfig = {
     "category": "video", // optional